getify/You-Dont-Know-JS/types & grammar/ch5.md

 obj.a;			// undefined
 ```

 The result value of the `delete` operator is `true` if the requested operation is valid/allowable, or `false` otherwise.
-But the side-effect of the operator is that it removes the property
+But the side-effect of the operator is that it removes the property (or array slot).

 **Note:** What do we mean by valid/allowable?
-Non-existent properties, or properties which exist but are non-configurable (see the *"this & Object Prototypes"* title of this series, Chapter 3) will return `true` from the `delete` operator. `false` (or an error!) will be the result otherwise.
+Non-existent properties, or properties which exist but are non-configurable (see the *"this & Object Prototypes"* title of this series, Chapter 3) will return `true` from the `delete` operator. `false` (or an error!) will result otherwise.

-One last example of a side-effecting operator, which may at once be both obvious and not-obvious, is the `=` assignment operator.
+One last example of a side-effecting operator, which may at once be both obvious and non-obvious, is the `=` assignment operator.

 Consider: